The Times is Now: Defund Police & Abolish Prisons

 Organizers have fought for years within the system to keep our communities safe from police violence — state laws have been changed to increase police transparency, local civilian review boards to oversee police departments have been established, and campaigns have been won to elect more “progressive” prosecutors.
 But the killing of Black people at the hands of law enforcement has not stopped, and nor will it stop until we address its root causes.

 This country’s focus on the so-called “violence” of recent protests is woefully misdirected and deeply rooted in racism.
 Let us refocus on the real violence of poverty, police, and prisons that keep Black people under the fear of death for all of our lives.

 The time to explore what safety could look like without resorting to the violence of police and prisons is long overdue.
 No band-aid can heal the deep wounds of hundreds of years of institutionalized racism and inequality.
 It is true that we do not fully know what alternatives can look like, but the first step of abolition is tapping into our radical imagination.

 This uprising is an opportunity to try something new.
 Now is the time to redirect resources to fund research, to pilot alternatives to the police and incarceration, and to invest in caring for our communities instead of tear-gassing, arresting, and killing us into submission.

 Defunding the police and abolishing prisons may sound impossible, but that is only because we have not adequately explored those possibilities.
 The time is now to change that.

-Taina Vargas-Edmond is a prison abolitionist and organizer.
+Taina Angeli Vargas is a prison abolitionist and organizer.
 She is the Co-Founder & Executive Director of Initiate Justice, an organization that works to end mass incarceration by activating the political power of the people directly impacted by it.
 She is also a woman with a formerly incarcerated loved one and a member of the Essie Justice Group sisterhood.